 Lobby at the Ace Hotel, 20 W 29th St

 Consider this space the most impressive (and classy) modern workplace in town.
 Comfy club chairs, sectional sofas, a communal table, and soaring ceilings make for an inviting if not lovely place to write.
 Free WiFi is always available, and anyone can pop by the hotel as they have an open-door policy.
+You might even run into one of your favorite NYC lifestyle bloggers!
 Bonus: The Ace serves Stumptown coffee.

 Gotham Writer’s Workshop, multiple locations